Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 - Output Power: 35 Watts

-The Carlsbro EDA-50 has been a mainstay in this guide for 3 editions now, and rightly so, given its consistently high ratings across retailers.
+The Carlsbro EDA-50 has occupied its place in this guide for 4 editions now.
+Rightly so because it receives consistently high ratings across retailers.

-With its 50W rating and 10" bass driver, volume is enough for use on stage as an e-drum monitor.
+With its 50W rating and 10″ bass driver, the volume is enough for use on stage as an e-drum monitor.
 It has an uncolored sound that accurately represents what a drummer would hear when using headphones.
-And this transparency also means that you get to hear the nuances of the different drum kits and sounds that you have on your kit.
+This transparency also means that you get to hear the nuances of the different drum kits and sounds that you have on your kit.

 It does get muddy when cranked too hard, so make sure to manage the volume.
-And speaking of volume, it will have a harder time when other musicians set their bigger amps loud, though.
+In rehearsals or performances, you might have a hard time keeping up with musicians with bigger amps.

-Its tonal options are quite versatile for the price, sporting a responsive 3-band equalizer great for tweakers, and most will find 3 knobs more than enough to find the right sound, especially when you do most of the fine-tuning inside your e-drum brain.
-Bass has good definition but is not as deep.
-Still, it is more than enough for home practice.
+Its tonal options are quite versatile for the price, sporting a responsive 3-band equalizer great for tweakers and most will find 3 knobs more than enough to find the right sound especially when you do most of the fine-tuning inside your e-drum brain.
+Bass has a good definition but is not as deep, still, it is more than enough for home practice.

 The Donner edges it out in versatility with its dedicated mic/line switch, Bluetooth, and separate volume knobs for each channel allowing it to double up as a simple PA system for singing and other instruments in a pinch.
 But the extra 15 watts of the EDA-50 might make all the difference when it comes to being loud enough for your specific application.